robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

 It is called shrinkage because it can be thought of as "shrinking" the sample covariance matrix towards the other estimator, which is accordingly called the **shrinkage target**.
-The shrinkage target may be significantly biased but has little esimation error.
+The shrinkage target may be significantly biased but has little estimation error.
 There are many possible options for the target, and each one will result in a different optimal shrinkage constant :math:`\delta`.
 PyPortfolioOpt offers the following shrinkage methods: